slowernews/wisdom-tldr/chapters/chapter_3_action.md

 <!--
 > *'You might be winning but you’re not growing, and growing might be the most important form of winning.”, “If you don’t say what you think then you kill your unborn self.
 When you have something to say, silence is a lie.”, Random wandering will not move you forward, “The purpose of life is finding the largest burden that you can bear and bearing it.' -- Jordan Peterson*

-> *'Once the game is over, the king and the pawn go back in the same box.' -- Italian proverb*
-18. Maintain reserves.
-A man should not employ all his capacity and power at once and on every occasion.
-Even in knowledge there should be a rearguard, so that your resources are doubled.
-One must always have something to resort to when there is fear of a defeat. -- Balthasar Gracian

 > *'There are two ways of spreading light: to be the candle or the mirror that reflects it.' -- Edith Wharton*